mjohndus/Barcoder/README.md

 `tc` - Text color in `#RRGGBB` format.
 Applies to linear barcodes only.

-`tf` - Text font for SVG output.
-Default is monospace.
+`tf` - Text font for Imagick, GD and SVG output in .ttf.
 Applies to linear barcodes only.

 `ts` - Text size.
 For SVG output, this is in points and the default is 10.
 For PNG, GIF, or JPEG output, this is the GD library built-in font number from 1 to 5 and the default is 1.
 Applies to linear barcodes only.